whatawurst/android_device_samsung_exynos9820-common/README.md

-# LineageOS platform tree for the Samsung universal9820
+# LineageOS platform tree for the Samsung Exynos 9820